ARMmbed/mbed-os-5-docs/docs/contributing/thread_safety.md

  * [Queue](https://docs.mbed.com/docs/mbed-os-api/en/mbed-os-5.5/api/Queue_8h_source.html)
  * [Mail](https://docs.mbed.com/docs/mbed-os-api/en/mbed-os-5.5/api/Mail_8h_source.html)

-<span class="warnings">**Warning:** In mbed OS 5, if you attempt to use a mutex from within an interrupt, nothing happens; attempts to lock a mutex will succeed immediately, regardless of whether the lock is actually free.
+<span class="warnings">**Warning:** In Mbed OS 5, if you attempt to use a mutex from within an interrupt, nothing happens; attempts to lock a mutex will succeed immediately, regardless of whether the lock is actually free.
 In other words, if you acquire a mutex lock in an interrupt, you can break the thread safety mechanisms and introduce race conditions into an otherwise safe piece of code.
-Future versions of mbed OS will provide warnings and ultimately prevent this from happening.</span>
+Future versions of Mbed OS will provide warnings and ultimately prevent this from happening.</span>

 For more information see [rtos/Mutex.h](https://docs.mbed.com/docs/mbed-os-api/en/mbed-os-5.5/api/Mutex_8h_source.html).

 ##### Atomics

-mbed OS provides atomic functions to make code **interrupt safe**.
+Mbed OS provides atomic functions to make code **interrupt safe**.
 If you must modify an object or data structure from interrupts, you can use these atomic functions to synchronize the access.

 For more information see [platform/critical.h](https://github.com/ARMmbed/mbed-os/blob/master/platform/critical.h).